1. SaaSGrid Help Center

 Some limitations to Spreadsheet Files to note are:

-• no Retention metrics (CRM only)
+• No Retention metrics (CRM only)

-• no Product breakdown (CRMs and Stripe)
+• No Product-level insights (CRMs and Stripe)